DMVis/DMVis/documentation/columns/FilterColumn.md

 - Type: `IconType[]`
 - Default: Depending on `type`.

-A list of what icons to display in the top of the column.
+A list of what icons that is displayed in the top of the column.

-Defaults to `[IconType.Sort,IconType.Search,IconType.Filter,IconType.More]` if type is `ColumnType.Text`, otherwise it defaults to `[IconType.Sort,IconType.Filter,IconType.More]`.
+Defaults to `[IconType.Sort,IconType.Search,IconType.Filter,IconType.More]`.
+If the type is `ColumnType.Text`, otherwise it defaults to `[IconType.Sort,IconType.Filter,IconType.More]`.
 See [Icon](../components/Icon.md) for more information.

 ## Events